AdamTovatt/easy-reasy-ollama/EasyReasy.Auth/README.md

 ---

 For more details, see XML comments in the code or explore the source.
-This library is designed to be easy to use and secure by default.
+This library is designed to be easy to use and secure enough for most uses cases by default.

 ---